SeanBunch/Eve-API/README.md

 1. I have developed a few different ways to sort the columns but have not yet figured this problem out.
 This is the first table sort I have ever implemented I am close.

 2. Also need to configure bootstrap to enable scrollable < table > elements.

+# update 3/30/2023

+1. I was able to solve the sorting feature!
+I was able to figure it out and I implemented the algorithm and necessary syntax to implement a sortable HTML < table >.
+The algorithm first written in the SellWindow.js component is dynamic in that I only needed to write the algo once and the app will use the same block of code for all the numbered columns.
+I will try to achieve the same feature with useMemo() so that my application will have better performance.

+2. I copied the sorting feature into the BuyWindow.js component.